biosustain/THG/test_algorithms/gpr_prediction/README.md

 # GPR prediction

-This repository is a python module to evalute the S-GPR building algorithm (functions_auth_gpr.getGPR)
+The gpr prediction repository is a python module to evalute the S-GPR building algorithm (functions_auth_gpr.getGPR)

 "test_gpr_prediction.py" is the script to execute the getGPR function and uses the following modules when run:
 - functions_auth_gpr